UW System President Jay Rothman to request continued tuition freeze

 People are also reading…

-In addition to making college affordable, Rothman said he also wants to address enrollment numbers and attract more students from underrepresented groups, build the System’s relationship with stakeholders like those in the Legislature and business community and address ongoing concerns with diversity, equity and inclusion on campuses.
+In addition to making college affordable, Rothman said he also wants to address enrollment numbers and attract more students from underrepresented groups, build the System’s relationship with the Legislature and business community, and address ongoing concerns with diversity, equity and inclusion on campuses.

-Rothman, who was unanimously selected in January by the Board of Regents to lead the University of Wisconsin System, also expressed support for incoming UW-Madison Chancellor Jennifer Mnookin, who was selected by the Regents last month.
+Rothman, who was unanimously selected in January by the Board of Regents to lead the UW System, also expressed support for incoming UW-Madison Chancellor Jennifer Mnookin, who was selected by the Regents last month.

-Despite being unanimously approved, the law school dean at UCLA received almost immediate criticism from a handful of state Republicans, including Assembly Speaker Robin Vos, R-Rochester, who called it a “blatant partisan selection.”
+Despite being unanimously approved, the UCLA law school dean received almost immediate criticism from a handful of state Republicans, including Assembly Speaker Robin Vos, R-Rochester, who called it a “blatant partisan selection.”
 UW-Madison officials said Vos and Mnookin had not yet met at the time.

 Rothman’s hire marked a shift for the Regents, whose last three permanent presidents were insiders elevated from within the System.
 Most earned at least one degree from a public institution.
 And all of the past presidents, with the exception of Thompson, came into the job with substantial academic experience.